elie111/JenkinsHW/README.md

 </p>

   #### **Clone Stage**:
-  > we cloned the project: git branch: "main",url:'https://github.com/elie111/JenkinsHW.git'
+  > We cloned the project: git branch: "main",url:'https://github.com/elie111/JenkinsHW.git'
   #### **Build Stage**:
-  > we built the project using the command: mvn clean install assembly:single
+  > We built the project using the command: mvn clean install assembly:single
   #### **Artifact Stage**:
-  > we archived the jar file: archiveArtifacts artifacts: '**/*.jar'
+  > We archived the jar file: archiveArtifacts artifacts: '**/*.jar'
   #### **Deployment Stage**:
-  >  we ran the jar file that was created from the building stage, which ran the server in the background:
+  >  We ran the jar file that was created from the building stage, which ran the server in the background:
   > java -jar target/simplehttpserver-1.0-SNAPSHOT-jar-with-dependencies.jar &
   #### **Slack Notification Stage**:
   > And finally we sent a message on a slack channel we created to inform us that the project has been built and deployed